smartflocks/ackermann-vehicle-esp/generator_demo/README.md

 ### Build and Flash

-Run `idf.py -p PORT flash monitor` to build, flash and monitor the project.
+Run `idf.py -p PORT flash monitor` to build, flash and monitor the project or use the VS Code flash and monitor 🔥

 (To exit the serial monitor, type ``Ctrl-]``.)

-See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for full steps to configure and use ESP-IDF to build projects.
+See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for full steps to configure and use ESP-IDF to build projects or using the [VS Code extention](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/basic_use.md)

 ## Example Output